svijayakumar32/e-Photosynthesis-rice/README.md

 1) CO_2 response - for fitting leaf-level gas exchange measurements to the Farquhar-vonCaemmerer-Berry (FvCB) model

 The Data sub-folder contains:
-   - `Gas_exchange_measurement_WT_plants.xls` - Excel workbook containing 8 sets of leaf level gas exchange measurements for wild type Oryza sativa cv.
+   - `Gas_exchange_measurement_WT_plants.csv` - Excel workbook containing 8 sets of leaf level gas exchange measurements for wild type Oryza sativa cv.
 IR64
    - Filenames beginning with `IR64-A009-07-33-05` contain data for each curve

 The Scripts sub-folder contains: